roackb2/system-design-playground/docs/obs-stack.md

     end
 ```

-## Local playground stack (this repo)
+## Local playground stacks (this repo)

-The local setup is a single-node stack for experimentation.
+This repo supports two single-node stacks for experimentation: LGTM and ELK.
+You can run either one independently.

+### LGTM (Loki, Grafana, Tempo, Prometheus)

 We use Prometheus (metrics), Loki (logs), Tempo (traces), Promtail (log shipper), and Grafana. k6 writes metrics directly to Prometheus via remote write.

 ```mermaid
 graph TD